baldurbjarnason/this-is-not-a-book/The_Form_of_the_Thing.md

 Let me explain.

-What’s happened to paperback sales in the last five years (it’s mid 2015 as I type - this is worth bearing in mind) is, depending on your position in the industry, either a wholesale cannibalising of paperbacks by eBooks, a steady, inescapable plateauing of digital sales at the expense of the physical and a reduction in trade book sales overall, or
+What’s happened to paperback sales in the last five years (it’s mid 2015 as I type, this is worth bearing in mind) is, depending on your position in the industry, either a wholesale cannibalising of paperbacks by eBooks, a steady, inescapable plateauing of digital sales at the expense of the physical and a reduction in trade book sales overall, or